gnugat-legacy/GnugatWizardBundle/CONTRIBUTING.md

 should describe one action, because commits should be atomic (one action = one commit).

-For example, the branch `fix/negative-kisses` could have the commit `[NegativeKisses] Made the value absolute`.
+For example, the branch `fix/negative-total-6` could have the commit `[NegativeTotal] Made the value absolute`.